onedayzero/food-sales-predictions/README.md

 | Outlet_Location_Type | The type of area in which the store is located |
 | Outlet_Type | Whether the outlet is a grocery store or some sort of supermarket |
 | Item_Outlet_Sales | Sales of the product in the particular store.
 This is the target variable to be predicted. |

+OVERVIEW

+2 Insights w/ visualizations

+Summary of the model and its evaluation metrics

+final recommendations